esp-rs/book/src/getting-started/using-esp-generate.md

 I think a screenshot would make all this look a bit more interesting - but the drawback is it will "always" be outdated.
 --->

-> 💡 **Tip**: Prefer a non-interactive setup?
+> 💡 **Hint**: Prefer a non-interactive setup?
 You can specify configuration options directly using the `-o/--options` flag.
 >
 > Additionally, using the `--headless` flag will prevent the TUI (Terminal User Interface) from launching:
 > ```shell